evangoad/devenv/FORKING.md

 ## Move your Dotfiles

-If you have an existing `.vimrc`, `.tmux.conf`, `.zshrc`, `.hgrc`, `.gitconfig`, then you should move them into the [dotfile role directory](playbooks/roles/dotfiles/files), named without the `.` character (this is so ansible and vim can detect these files a bit easier).
+If you have an existing `.vimrc`, `.tmux.conf`, `.zshrc`, `.hgrc`, `.gitconfig`, then you should move them into the ["files" directory in the dotfile role](playbooks/roles/dotfiles/files), named without the `.` character (this is so ansible and vim can detect these files a bit easier).

 ## Install your customized copy of `devenv`!